 If planting in a container, use a potting mix that is rich in organic materials.
 The soil should be a bit crumbly.
 Well-draining soil is the most important factor to any type of planting so avoid soil that remains waterlogged or gets clogged in the drainage.

 Spinach doesn’t like overly watered soil, but it does enjoy evenly moist soil throughout the growing season.
 Keeping the soil moist, but not overly watered will help the spinach grow quickly.
 Try to avoid splashing mud on the leaves, this will weigh them down and increase the chances of disease.
-To prevent this, it helps to mulch around the plants with straw, newspaper, and fresh-cut grass, or chopped leaves to protect them.
+To prevent this, it helps to mulch around the plants with straw, newspaper, fresh-cut grass, or chopped leaves to protect them.
 Side dress the plants with compost tea every two weeks during the growing season to continue to provide nutrients.

 If you’re growing spinach in containers, you will want to avoid water stagnation; it can lead to rot and fungal diseases.
 Water stagnation is when water sits in a pool at the bottom of a container.
 To help prevent this you need to be sure your containers have good drainage.
 Most containers are set up for drainage already, if not you can drill in holes or add in a layer of small rocks to keep the roots better protected.

 Spinach grows best in well-fertilized soil.
-When fertilizing be sure you have an adequate amount of nitrogen to develop its dark green leaf color that spinach is known for.
+When fertilizing be sure you have an adequate amount of nitrogen to develop the dark green leaf color that spinach is known for.
 Before planting, add a general garden fertilizer, such as a 10-10-10, at about 2-3 pounds per 100 square feet.
 A 15-10-10 fertilizer is an even better option if you have it available.
 Mix the fertilizer into the soil at about a 3-inch depth.
 Fertilize again about a month after the plants start to come up.
 If you are not sure you will remember, a calendar is a great way to schedule your gardening chores.

 Before planting, add a granular fertilizer to the soil.
 Once the plants are established, switch to a water-soluble fertilizer.
 This will make it easier to feed the plants without disturbing their shallow root system.
 If you prefer to use a granular fertilizer during the growing season, it should be used as a side dressing.
 Lay it along the edge of the rows about once a month.
 You will want to be sure that you keep the granules from coming in direct contact with the leaves as it will burn them.
 Finally, after applying the fertilizer, water immediately so it can absorb into the soil.